chrisnewark/chrisnewark.github.io/_events/21-22/2022-01-22-kent-schools-cross-country-champs.md

 ### IMPORTANT INFORMATION – PLEASE READ CAREFULLY

+### COVID Reminder

+Please ensure you follow the latest NHS/Government guidelines for your own protection and that of others.
+Please try and take a Lateral Flow Test, either Friday or Saturday morning.
+If you have symptoms or are feeling unwell in any way, please do not attend.
+In crowded areas please use a mask and try to keep a distance.
+Bring hand sanitiser.

+Many thanks for your co-operation

 ### Entries

 Entry for this event is by a district competition or nomination by your school to the district